akarakulev/rlvi/README.md

 ```

 ### Deep learning
+PyTorch implementation of RLVI for robust training of neural networks.

 #### Synthetic noise (MNIST, CIFAR10, CIFAR100)
 Experiments with the datasets in which training data is corrupted with synthetic noise.
 There are three types of noise: `symmetric`, `asymmetric`, and `pairflip`.
 Noise rate from 0 to 1 needs to be specified.